COVID-19: Karnataka to partially relax lockdown from April 21

 - Employees of IT, BT and other business activities should come to offices in hired buses.

 - IT BT employees should be encouraged to work from home.
-At the maximum we will allow 1/3rd to attend their offices.

 - Construction activities will be allowed to work but workers should be allowed to stay at contruction sites.